rutall-co/clearpath_university-campus/README.md

+Unicampus Gazebo Simulation with Jackal Robot
 # Unicampus Gazebo Simulation with Jackal Robot
 ## Overview
 Welcome to the Unicampus Gazebo Simulation repository!
 This comprehensive guide is designed to help y
 ## Custom Gazebo World and Models
 In this section, you will find detailed instructions on accessing and utilizing the custom models and ROS (R
 ### Prerequisites
 To ensure a smooth setup, please have the following prerequisites installed:
 - **ROS (Kinetic, Melodic, or Noetic)**: ROS is an essential framework for robot software development, pro
 - **Gazebo**: A versatile 3D simulation environment that allows you to accurately and efficiently simulate y
 - **Jackal Simulation Packages**: These are specialized ROS packages tailored for simulating the Jackal r
+### Prerequisites
+To ensure a smooth setup, please have the following prerequisites installed:
+- **ROS (Kinetic, Melodic, or Noetic)**: ROS is an essential framework for robot software development, providing libraries and tools to help software developers create robot applications.
+- **Gazebo**: A versatile 3D simulation environment that allows you to accurately and efficiently simulate your robot in complex environments.
+- **Jackal Simulation Packages**: These are specialized ROS packages tailored for simulating the Jackal robot, including its dynamics and sensor suite.
 ### Installation Guide
 Follow these steps to set up your simulation environment:
 1. **Repository Cloning**: